 Skilled editing can dramatically improve any document’s presentation.
 Compelling arguments and brilliant ideas aren’t worth much if they’re not getting through to your readers, obscured by poor structure or illogical flow.

-Editing services and pricing vary depending on the assistance you need or request.
+Scope of Editing Depends on Your Needs Editing services and pricing vary depending on the assistance you need or request.
 Some editing levels are quick, superficial and easy, while others are more involved and substantive.
 The editing time and effort required depends on the editing level.
 The main editing types are:

-Even capable writers often overlook mistakes, inaccuracies, and "typos" in their own work, especially overworked business operators.
+Proofreading Even capable writers often overlook mistakes, inaccuracies, and "typos" in their own work, especially overworked business operators.
 Our professional proofreading service ensures that your documents are accurate and error-free.
 It's as easy as sending an email.
 On receiving your document, we quickly review, make suggested revisions, and return.
 Pretty simple.

 Proofreading is the simplest form of editing, and is limited to catching and removing cosmetic and surface language, spelling, and punctuation errors, and correcting line and page breaks.
 Proofreading is typically the last step in the writing/editing process—a final run through after other revisions and editing is complete.
 It is not comprehensive or substantive and doesn’t involve reworking text, improving layout, or rearranging content.
 This service is often used to check page proofs received from the printer.